BUGS-NYU/TerminalWorkshop/README.txt

 ____________________
 ### 2. mkdir, mv, rm, cp

 Create a new folder called ‘publish’, pick three images from the ‘sort’ folder, and move them into the ‘publish’ folder so we can publish our latest funny pictures on our website.
-Also make two new folders, ‘memes’ and ‘comics’, and sort the rest of the images appropriately.

 $ mkdir publish
 $ mv sort/comic_triumphant.jpg publish